beakerandjake/advent-of-code-runner/CONTRIBUTING.md

   3. `getNextUnsolvedPuzzle` - Searches the user data file for the first puzzle the user has not solved, the puzzle day and level are added to the chain args.
   4. `outputPuzzleLink` - Prints a link to the puzzle in the terminal.

-The order of the links is very important.
+Since the links in a chain are executed sequentially, the order of the links is very important.
 Some links expect certain args to be present and will fail if those ars are missing.
 For instance `outputPuzzleLink` requires an args object like `{ year, day, level }`.
 These fields are added to the args object by the earlier links `getYear` and `getNextUnsolvedPuzzle`.

 ## Tests
 [Jest](https://github.com/facebook/jest) is used for unit testing.
 There is no set coverage target, but the goal is to have as many quality tests as possible.